wazo-platform/wazo-js-sdk/README.md

 - `password`: string
   - User's password

 Returns as `Wazo.domain.Session`.
-This object contains, among others information, the user token.
+This object contains, among other information, the user's token.

 #### Validating a token